w99910/anime-scrolltrigger/README.md

 Animation object has the following structure.

-- targets: HTML elements to animate
+- targets (optional) : HTML elements to animate
-- attributes which you want to animate ( same as animejs) - for example
+- attributes (optional) which you want to animate ( same as animejs) - for example
   ```js
   {
     translateX: 100,